Aidan63/A2ComputingProject/README.md

 Compiling
 =========
-- Open the project in GameMaker Studio 1.4.1474 or above
-- Compile for your selected platform
-- Hope it works
+See the wiki page for compiling for you're desired platform